City of Campbelltown (South Australia): Lochiel Park

 Lochiel Park, also known as Lochiel Park Green Village, is a mixed urban development covering 15 ha.
 In 2002 the South Australian Government under Premier Mike Rann announced the development of an ecovillage on the site of the Lochiel Park junior boys' reformatory/ TAFE college.
 It was originally intended to build normal suburban housing on the 15 ha site, but Renewal SA proposed an alternative plan, which involved building medium-density housing on only a third of the site.
 The remaining area was to become public parkland, incorporating and urban forest and wetlands to process the stormwater.
 The new development was planned to cover an area bounded by the River Torrens (west), Lochend House, grounds and entry road (north), Hobbs House (east), the O-Bahn (south-east), and a wetland (south).
 Announcing the development in 2002, Premier Mike Rann said: "I want South Australia to become a world leader in a new green approach to the way we all live.
 The Lochiel Park Development will become the national model 'Green Village' incorporating ecological sustainable development technologies".

 The development began under Renewal SA in 2004; by 2018 there were 106 dwellings at Lochiel Park; and by 2022, 150 residents.
 All houses have a minimum 7.5-star NatHERS (Nationwide House Energy Rating Scheme) rating, and built with extremely strict energy and water efficiency specifications.
 It has been described as a "nation-leading 'green village'".

 The Lochiel Park Community Garden was established in June 2010, after an inaugural meeting of residents in June 2008, and the first produce was picked in December 2010.

 In 2013, South Australia's first zero carbon home was completed at Lochiel Park, built by TS4 Living, whose design won a competition to build a sustainable conventional three-bedroomed home for the same cost as a conventional home.
 The home was delivered within 16 weeks, at a cost of around A$335,000 (excluding GST), with a 7.5 star rating.

-After completion of the development, Renewal SA handed over responsibility for the maintenance of the urban forest, wetlands and reserves to the counil and SA Water.
+After completion of the development, Renewal SA handed over responsibility for the maintenance of the urban forest, wetlands and reserves to the council and SA Water.

 In 2019, the village won an international Green Flag Award, the first in SA, and one of only 10 won by Australian sites thus far.

 Council

+Council consists of 11 Elected Members comprising a Mayor, and 10 Ward Councillors.
+The Council area is divided into five wards, with two Councillors elected from each ward.